Administration clerk is Marine of the Quarter aboard MCLB Barstow

 |0

-This work, Administration clerk is Marine of the Quarter aboard MCLB Barstow [Image 5 of 5], by SGT Jack Adamyk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Administration clerk is Marine of the Quarter aboard MCLB Barstow, by Keith Hayes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT